Eric Cascales

 Maïalène Chabalier

 After a superior technician diploma in Biochemistry in Marseille, I was hired at the CNRS in the group of Pierre Capy at Paris Sud / Saclay.
 There, I studied the mariner transposon in the fruit fly Drosophila.
 I then decided to return back to the sun and to change both the theme and model of my research.
 I joined the group of Sam Dukan at the Mediterranean Institute of Microbiology to study the impact of CO2 on the oxidative stress in Escherichia coli.
 I then moved for a short period in the group of Amel Latifi to develop a new biosensor.
 Finally, I joined the group of Eric to study the Type VI and IX secretion systems.
-I am afraid of not having much to say, but I always enjoy the life !
+I am afraid of not having much to say, but I always enjoy life !

 Julia Bartoli